angiebyun/cypress-gmail/README.md

 <!-- USAGE EXAMPLES -->
 ## 🌶️ Usage

 To run the Cypress tests in UI, navigate to working directory in command then open Cypress using command below.
+Select Electron browser to run files.

 * Open Cypress
   ```sh